kubernetes/kops/docs/cli/kops_create_secret_weavepassword.md

 ### Options

 ```
-  -f, -- string   Path to the weave password file (optional)
+  -f, --filename string   Path to Weave password file
-      --force     Force replace the kOps secret if it already exists
+      --force             Force replace the secret if it already exists
   -h, --help              help for weavepassword
 ```

 ### Options inherited from parent commands